The Signs and Symptoms of Premature Menopause

 Premature menopause happens when ovary function and menstruation stop in women under 40 or 45 years old.
 Learn about premature menopause and its signs and symptoms.

-Beyond the physical changes, premature menopause has psychological consequences that make it important to learn how to face this time of life in the best way possible.
+Beyond the physical changes, premature menopause has psychological consequences.
+Therefore, it’s important to learn how to face this time of life in the best way possible.

-Menopause is a stage in a woman’s life in which she stops getting her menstrual period and goes through a series of hormonal changes that make her unable to get pregnant.
+Menopause is the stage when a woman stops getting her menstrual period and goes through a series of hormonal changes that make her unable to get pregnant.

 It tends to happen at 45 years old or older, though in the years before that, there are some symptoms associated with reduced levels of estrogen and progesterone.

-It’s a hard time for almost all women, especially because it means physical and psychological changes that one way or another interfere with daily life.
+It’s a hard time for almost all women, especially because it means physical and psychological changes that interfere with their lives in different ways.

 The good thing is that they can be managed with a healthy lifestyle and supplements that can keep symptoms under control.